gherghett/readme_maker_openAI/README.md

 # README Maker

-This project is a fun tool to generate a `README.md` for a programming project using OpenAI's API.
+This is a fun project, a CLI-tool to generate a `README.md` for a programming project using OpenAI's API.
 It analyzes the file structure and content to produce a neatly formatted and informative readme.

 This README.md was made with readme_maker (but also manually fixed)